Freeride snowboards

 Advantages of a freeride snowboard

-The main advantage of a freeride snowboard is its excellent floatation in deep powder snow.
+The main advantage of a freeride snowboard is the excellent floatation in deep powder snow.
 With a wider nose and narrower tail, freeride snowboards can easily glide through deep snow, allowing you to effortlessly float and enjoy adrenaline-filled descents.

 Long and short freeride snowboards